Elizabeth F. Pienaar

 Howitt, R. and E. F. Pienaar (2006) "Agricultural Impacts" in Smith, J. B. and R. Mendelsohn, eds.
 The Impact of Climate Change on Regional Systems: A Comprehensive Analysis of California, Edgar Publishing, Brookfield, VT, pp. 188-207.

 Lew, D. K., D. M. Larson, G. Kipperberg, J. Barrett, and E. F. Pienaar.
 "Assessing Economic Impacts of Water Pollution on Beneficial Uses in California Water Bodies: The Beneficial Use Value Calculator Enforcement Module: A Report to the State Water Resources Control Board" December 2003.

-Kreye, M. M. and E. F. Pienaar "Efforts to Protect Florida Panther Habitat on Private Lands: Balancing Conservation and Development", under review.
+Kreye, M. M. and E. F. Pienaar "Efforts to Protect Florida Panther Habitat on Private Lands: Balancing Conservation and Development", under review at Land Use Policy.

 Kreye, M. M., E. F. Pienaar and A. E. Adams "The Role of Community Identity in Cattlemen Response to Florida Panther Recovery Efforts", submitted for review at Agriculture and Human Values.